Hello

-As I work with that vision. the external connects with what’s internal.
+As I work with that creative vision, it’s as if the external connects with what’s internal… perhaps even spiritual.

 It might be a passion.